 - March 2004 the Prime Minister announced \$26.25 million (over three years) in financial assistance to Local Government in South Australia to supplement the Identified Local Road Grants. - June 2005 the Government released its response to the Cost Shifting Inquiry. - September 2005 the Commonwealth Grants Commission was asked by the Government to review the interstate distribution of the identified local road grant component of the financial assistance grants. - November 2005 an issues paper Review of the Interstate Distribution of Local Road Grants was circulated by the Commonwealth Grants Commission. - April 2006 representatives from all three spheres of government signed an intergovernmental agreement to help counter cost shifting - June 2006 the Commonwealth Grants Commission presented its report and recommendations to the Government into the interstate distribution of the Identified Local Road Grants. - September 2006 a motion to recognise the role of local government in Australian federalism was passed in both houses of federal parliament. - May 2007 in response the Commonwealth Grants Commission's recommendations regarding the interstate distribution of Local Road Grants the Australian Government announces, largely because of data concerns, that it "has decided to retain the existing interstate distribution and continue the supplementary funding for South Australian councils." - June 2009 the Australian Government brings forward the first quarterly payment of the 2009-10 financial assistance grants.
 The payment was allocated between councils based on the 2008-09 entitlement relativities.
-The balance of the 2009-10 payments, with adjustments for the advance payment, was paid in four instalments commencing in September 2009. - June 2010 as in 2009 the Australian Government brings forward the first quarterly payment of the 2010-11 financial assistance grants. - May 2011 as part of the May federal budget the Australian Government announced that it "will conduct a review into the equity and efficiency of the current funding provided through the Financial Assistance Grants program." - June 2011 for the third year the Australian Government brings forward the first quarterly payment of the 2011-12 financial assistance grants.
+The balance of the 2009-10 payments, with adjustments for the advance payment, was paid in four instalments commencing in September 2009. - June 2010 as in 2009 the Australian Government brings forward the first quarterly payment of the 2010-11 financial assistance grants. - May 2011 as part of the May federal budget the Australian Government announced that it "will conduct a review into the equity and efficiency of the current funding provided through the Financial Assistance Grants program." - June 2011 for the third year the Australian Government brings forward the first quarterly payment of the 2011-12 financial assistance grants. - June 2012 the Australian Government brings forward one-half of the estimated payment of the 2012-13 financial assistance grants.

-Appendix 12: Glossary
+Appendix 11: Glossary